RyanGlScott/RyanGlScott.github.io/_posts/2019-03-15-visible-dependent-quantification-in-haskell.md

 > _This post is based off of a talk I gave on March 8, 2019, that was
 > unfortunately not recorded.
 In lieu of video, I decided to write this blog
 > post so that I could share it with others.
 The slides of the talk are
-> avaiable [here](../../../../talk-slides/vdq-wonks.pdf), although you do not need to
+> available [here](../../../../talk-slides/vdq-wonks.pdf), although you do not need to
 > read them in order to understand this post._

 I recently implemented a new sort of kind in GHC that you couldn't write before.